soum-rakshit/Agenrix/Backend/README.md

-# Agent Management System API
+# Agenrix - Agent Tracker

-FastAPI backend for managing agents with PostgreSQL (async SQLAlchemy) and optional MongoDB support.
+FastAPI backend for managing agents with PostgreSQL (async SQLAlchemy) and MongoDB support.

 ## Requirements

 - **Python 3.10 or higher** — required for async patterns and modern type-hinting used in this project.
 - A reachable **PostgreSQL** instance (cloud or local).
-- Optional: **MongoDB** (Motor/PyMongo) for NoSQL features when that layer is enabled.
+- A reachable **MongoDB** (Motor/PyMongo) instance (cloud or local).

 ## Setup

 ### 0. Prerequisites

-Before starting, ensure you have:
+Before starting, ensure you have a .env file with the following:

-- **PostgreSQL** instance running (local or cloud-hosted)
+- **PostgreSQL** instance running
-- **MongoDB** instance (optional, for NoSQL features)
+- **MongoDB** instance running
-- Valid connection credentials for both databases
+- Valid connection credentials for both databases and port

 ### 1. Create and activate a virtual environment